normandy14/duoTerminal/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system:

 1. :snake: Enter the shell enviroment